Mountain madtom: Geographic distribution

 The mountain madtom has a broad distribution.
-Its native range includes larger streams of the Mississippi River drainage for the Little River system of southeastern Oklahoma northeastward.
+Its native range includes larger streams of the Mississippi River drainage from the Little River system of southeastern Oklahoma northeastward.
 East of the Mississippi it appears through the Ohio drainage to western Pennsylvania.
 In the south-east it occurs in the Cumberland and Tennessee drainages.
 In the Tennessee, Cumberland, and Green systems it is confined to the Highland Rim.
 It is also found in the North Fork Holston, Clinch, and Powell rivers.
 Generally the mountain madtom is restricted to ridge and valley areas.
 In the Ohio river basin the mountain madtom and the northern madtom occur in very similar environments but usually not together.
 It is not found on the Cumberland Plateau or the high reaches on the Blue Ridge mountain streams, due to large boulders found in the streams that lack vegetation.
 It is not generally found in glaciated regions, nor is it found with any other madtom species except the pygmy madtom (Noturus stanauli).
 It has also been reported to have been seen occasionally with stonecat madtoms (Noturus flavus) in Ohio.